 Kamala Harris has a narrow lead in Pa., but voters trust Donald Trump more on economic issues, new poll finds

-A deluge of polling has come out in the past several days looking to define what Pennsylvania voters — who will likely help determine the outcome of the 2024 election — think about Vice President Kamala Harris, former President Donald Trump, and top issues.
+A deluge of polling has come out in the last several days looking to define what Pennsylvania voters — who will likely help determine the outcome of the 2024 election — think about Vice President Kamala Harris, former President Donald Trump, and top issues.

-Harris is leading Trump 48% to 45% among definite or probable voters within the margin of error, according to the poll, which surveyed 654 registered voters in Pennsylvania from Sept.
+Harris is leading Trump 48% to 45% among definite or probable voters, within the margin of error, according to the poll, which surveyed 654 registered voters in Pennsylvania from Sept.
 19 to Sept.
-23. Wednesday’s Monmouth poll did not survey respondents on their choice for the Pennsylvania U.S. Senate race.
+23. Wednesday’s Monmouth Poll did not survey respondents on their choice for the Pennsylvania U.S. Senate race.

 It’s a tight race in the state between two candidates who are vying for Pennsylvania’s 19 electoral votes and spending significant time and money.
 Monmouth’s poll further signifies which issues continue to be meaningful for Pennsylvania voters.